 Sales enablement is greater than sales training and it is not necessarily just for sales.
 It’s a strategic approach where the entire organization is involved in the process of enhancing sales performance.
 In addition to product training and sales process training, this may include items such as sales coaching, onboarding, marketing and learning content creation, process improvements, and more.

-When designing your sales training program, consider expanding those who receive the training to all those who enable your sales and business development teams.
+When designing your training program, consider expanding those who receive the training to all those who enable your sales and business development teams.
 Sales reps rely on the entire organization to close the deals and empowering your sales enablement teams with skills and product knowledge will help to create a more robust and effective sales organization.

-Knowing which Sales Training Topics to include
+Knowing which sales training content to include

 Selling strategies – These can vary by product, service, industry, geography and persona.
 Some benefit from a more traditional approach to selling while others need innovative ways to reach potential clients and get to a closed deal.